 Sugar pie will hold its shape so it doesn’t need side crust to keep it from collapsing.
 Shortbread crust is easy to make and when you use shortbread crust, you automatically get a cookie with your pie!

-I especially like using shortbread crust when I make sugar pie in a skillet.
+I especially like using shortbread crust when I make this pie in a skillet.

-I love serving sugar pie in small cast iron skillets.
+I love serving this pie in small cast iron skillets.
 The skillets make for a rustic presentation and a group of four can just dig in with forks!

-You can also bake sugar pie in an 8″ square pan with a shortbread crust and cut rectangular slices.
+You can also bake it in an 8″ square pan with a shortbread crust and cut rectangular slices.

-You could also add lemon or orange zest for a citrus sugar pie or spices like cinnamon and nutmeg for something more fall- or winter-themed.
+You could also add lemon or orange zest or spices like cinnamon and nutmeg for something more fall- or winter-themed.

 I also love the idea that someone mentioned in the comments of adding peaches to make a peaches and cream pie!

-I’m a sucker for cheesy, romantic plans and I love the idea of serving sugar pie to my sugar pie on Valentine’s Day.
-But, in truth, there is never a bad time to serve sugar pie!
+I’m a sucker for cheesy, romantic plans and I love the idea of serving this to my sugar pie on Valentine’s Day.
+But, in truth, there is never a bad time!

 Skillet Sugar Pie